 The condensate is acidic (pH between 3.0 and 5.0) and may be corrosive to some building drain systems.
-A condensate neutralization system may be required and is available from Harsco Industrial, Patterson-Kelley.
+A condensate neutralization system may be required and is available from P-K.

-Disposal of condensate must comply with all state and local codes.
+NOTICE!
+Condensate Trap must be piped to drain in accordance with all national, state and local codes.